akerpelm/infinote/README.md

 ![NoteUpdate](https://user-images.githubusercontent.com/77806372/122686661-5a222a00-d1e0-11eb-94bc-cb102ffad6c4.gif)
 * Notes created within a notebook will be housed in that notebook.
 All other notes will not be added to a notebook.
 * Notes can be moved from one notebook to another, or deleted.
+* Notes can be grouped my tag, so notes that don't necessarily have any direct correlation can still be grouped.

 ```jsx
 handleClick(notebook) { //logic to handle the moving of a note from one notebook to another